qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vectorgeometry.rst

 ..........

 ``Input layer`` [vector: any]
-  Vector layer to subdivide feature geometries.
+  Vector layer that will have its feature geometries subdivided.

 ``Maximum nodes in parts`` [number]
   Maximum number of vertices each new geometry part is allowed to have.
-  Less *sub-parts* for higher values.
+  Fewer *sub-parts* for higher values.

   Default: *256*